Need a Criminal Law lawyer in ACT?

 Age of criminal liability

-When a person who is aged between 10 and 18 is charged with offences, the matter be generally be dealt with in the Children’s Court.
+When a person under 18 is charged with offences in the ACT, the matter is generally dealt with in the Children’s Court.
 However, where the offences are serious indictable offences, the matter will have to go through a committal hearing and be finalised in the Supreme Court.

-If a child below the age is 10 commits an act that would be a criminal offence is committed by an older person, this will be dealt with outside of the criminal justice system, such as through parental discipline or counselling.
+If a child under 14 commits an act that would be a criminal offence if it was committed by an older person, the matter will be dealt with outside of the criminal justice system – for example, through parental discipline or counselling.

 Bail and remand